 The Partners will seek to:

-Identify and promote areas of bilateral, multilateral, and private sector collaboration on methane abatement, recovery, and use in the areas of agriculture, coal mining, municipal solid waste (MSW), oil and natural gas systems, and municipal wastewater treatment, and in other areas as agreed to by the Partners.
+Identify and promote areas of bilateral, multilateral, and private sector collaboration on methane abatement, recovery, and use in the areas of agriculture, coal mining, municipal solid waste (MSW), oil and gas systems, and municipal wastewater treatment, and in other areas as agreed to by the Partners.

 Develop policy guidance and encourage implementation of near-term policies that support the identification and deployment of best management practices for the abatement, recovery, and use of methane.